MicrosoftDocs/entra-docs/docs/identity-platform/mobile-sso-support-overview.md

 > [!NOTE]
 > It is possible to configure MSAL to use an embedded web view.
 This will prevent single sign-on.
 Use the default behavior (that is, the system web browser) to ensure that SSO will work.

-Azure Active Directory Authentication Library (ADAL) has been deprecated.
-Please use the [Microsoft Authentication Library (MSAL)](/entra/msal/).
-If you have existing applications that use ADAL, be sure to [migrate them to MSAL](~/identity-platform/msal-migration.md).

-For iOS applications, we have a [quickstart](quickstart-v2-ios.md) that shows you how to set up sign-ins using MSAL, as well as [guidance for configuring MSAL for various SSO scenarios](single-sign-on-macos-ios.md).
+For iOS applications, we have a [quickstart](quickstart-v2-ios.md) that shows you how to set up sign-ins using MSAL, and [guidance for configuring MSAL for various SSO scenarios](single-sign-on-macos-ios.md).

 For Android applications, we have a [quickstart](quickstart-v2-android.md) that shows you how to set up sign-ins using MSAL, and guidance for [how to enable cross-app SSO on Android using MSAL](msal-android-single-sign-on.md).